 kidney disease; or

-How should I take Emcyt (estramustine)?
+How should I take Emcyt?

-Store estramustine capsules in the refrigerator and do not allow it to freeze.
+Store in the refrigerator, do not freeze.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?